BingU-CS457-CS557/thrift-tutorial/README.md

 vchaska1@remote07:~/thrift-lab/java$
 ```

-2. Run the server by providing it the port number to listen to:
+2. Run the server by providing it the port number to listen to (please use a different port number):
 ```
 vchaska1@remote07:~/thrift-lab/java$ ./server.sh 9090
 Starting the simple server...